CLAD23/CLAD/README.md

-# CLAD: Towards Robust Audio Deepfake Detection Against Manipulation Attacks with Contrastive Learning
+# CLAD: Robust Audio Deepfake Detection Against Manipulation Attacks with Contrastive Learning

-This repository includes the code to reproduce our paper "CLAD: Towards Robust Audio Deepfake Detection Against Manipulation Attacks with Contrastive Learning".
+This repository includes the code to reproduce our paper "CLAD: Robust Audio Deepfake Detection Against Manipulation Attacks with Contrastive Learning".

 Our paper is still under review.
-Current version contains the main part of the code of CLAD which contains the complete evaluation script of manipulation attacks.
-You can evaluate the pretrained CLAD model to reproduce our results.
+Code here contains the complete evaluation script of manipulation attacks.
+You can evaluate the pretrained CLAD model and other baselines to reproduce our results.

-A more comprehensive version will be available soon.

 ## Get started